 To reflect CMS’s commitment to interoperability of health care data and patients’ access to their health information, the Electronic Health Record (EHR) Incentive Program is being overhauled.
 Effective immediately, the EHR Incentive Program will change to the Promoting Interoperability (PI) Program.
 The MIPS Advancing Care Information performance category will be known as the Promoting Interoperability performance category.

 This rebranding does not merge the EHR Incentive Program and MIPS.
 Instead, these changes reflect CMS’s mission to move these programs beyond the current Meaningful Use requirement to an increased focus on interoperability and ease of patient access to health information.
-In the coming weeks, CMS will update its websites and educational resources to reflect these changes.

 The Office of the National Coordinator for Health Information Technology (ONC HIT)